GuanceCloud/datakit/internal/export/doc/en/inputs/oracle.md

 externals/oracle: /lib64/libc.so.6: version  `GLIBC_2.14` not found (required by externals/oracle)
 ```

-- Oracle Collector is only available on Linux/amd64 Architecture DataKit and is not supported on other platforms.
+- Oracle Collector is only available on Linux/AMD64 architecture DataKit and is not supported on other platforms.

-This means that the Oracle collector can only run on amd64 (X86) Linux, and no other platform can run the current Oracle collector.
+This means that the Oracle collector can only run on AMD64 Linux, and no other platform can run the current Oracle collector.

-### Why can't see `oracle_system` measurements? {#faq-no-system}
+### :material-chat-question: Why can't see `oracle_system` measurements? {#faq-no-system}

 It needs to taking 1 minute to see them after the database system starting up.